 - Mix one gallon of hot water, one cup of vinegar, and a few drops of dish soap.

-- Once the entire floor has been cleaned, mop once more using clean water to remove any traces of baking soda or soap residue.
+- Once the entire floor has been cleaned, mop once more using clean water to remove any remaining traces of baking soda or soap residue.

 - Dry the floors completely using old towels.